NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 Batted ball loss to Seattle Seahawks : Check.

-Miracle in Motown Hail Mary loss to Aaron Rodgers : Check.
+Miracle in Motown hail mary loss to Aaron Rodgers : Check.

 10-second runoff loss to Falcons: Check.